Coca162/Valour-Themes/README.md

 # Valour-Themes
-Custom css themes maid for Valour
+Custom css themes made for Valour

+## Using

+It is reccomended to use [Style Bot](https://stylebot.dev/) which supports Firefox and Chrome.
+This does also works if you have valour like an app.